background-image

 One of the things I tend to do is add *** as a scene-break within a chapter. and I'd like to have those three asterisks centered and also apply a bit more space above and below it.
 All I do is search for my *** and then apply a class attribute, that allows me to apply some CSS to it.

-If you want to have a dropcap in your ebook, you'll have to wrap the first letter of each chapter.
+If you want to have consistent dropcaps in your ebook, you’ll have to wrap the first letter of each chapter.
 Search for the <h1> tag and then in each first paragraph below it, apply Code with a class around the first letter.

 <p>